ChrisHarte/dotfiles/pages/best_practices.md

 * All asset names should be lower-case, separated by colons => small-warning.png
 * Favour .png for icons, solid graphics, .jpg for people's photos.
 * Use tools like [ImageOptim](http://imageoptim.com/) to crush the file size.

+## Tables

+* There's contention whether paragraph's should be inside tabular data, on this case it's a fair assumption to go with not using p tags inside td elements.